Anthony Hewitt (baseball)

-Anthony Hewitt (born April 27, 1989) is a professional baseball player who is a free agent.
-He was drafted by the Philadelphia Phillies in the first round of the 2008 MLB Draft and spent seven seasons in the Phillies' minor league system, never reaching higher than Class Double-A baseball.
+Anthony Hewitt (born April 27, 1989) is an American former professional baseball outfielder.
+He was drafted by the Philadelphia Phillies in the first round of the 2008 MLB draft and spent seven seasons in the Phillies' minor league system, never reaching higher than the Double-A level.

 Early life

 Hewitt was born in Brooklyn, New York, and attended public school there before transferring to the Salisbury School, a preparatory academy in Connecticut.
 Early in his life, Hewitt played basketball, but soon realized that his physique was most conducive to baseball and switched his emphasis to this sport.
 He was a New York Yankees fan, and "idolized" Alex Rodriguez.
 In high school, he played shortstop and was a strong hitter, the latter of which was the primary reason the Phillies drafted him in the first round of the 2008 MLB Draft.

 Professional career

 When the Phillies drafted Hewitt, he signed a contract that included a US$1.38 million signing bonus, as well as money to pay for eight semesters at Vanderbilt University, which Hewitt planned to attend in the offseason as a business or economics major in the hopes of learning how to manage his money.
 Hewitt began his career with the GCL Phillies, the rookie affiliate of the Phillies organization, with whom he posted a .197 batting average with one home run and nine runs batted in (RBIs).
 The next year, as a member of the Williamsport Crosscutters, Hewitt marginally improved his performance at the plate, hitting .223 with seven home runs and 30 RBIs.
 During his first two seasons, he played third base and outfield; ultimately, the Phillies made him an outfielder.
 His next two years were with the Lakewood BlueClaws; in 2010, he had a "miserable" season, compiling a .202 batting average, barely above the "Mendoza Line".